 The work of social justice continues today at Fairlawn with poverty issues that include affordable housing, adequate social assistance rates, adequate minimum wage, living wage and income inequality.

 Please join us

 We are a fun, dedicated group devoted to understanding the realities of those living in poverty, learning more about poverty issues and making a difference through speaking out, both to our peers and to government.
 We are a leading organization in North Toronto tackling poverty.

 L to R:

-Kathy Salisbury, Jannie Mills, John Ryerson, Rev. Christopher White, Armine Yalnizyan (guest speaker), Shirley Bush, Jan Buchan, Heather McPherson
+Kathy Salisbury, Jannie Mills, John Ryerson, C. White, Armine Yalnizyan (guest speaker), Shirley Bush, Jan Buchan, Heather McPherson